-Rumor: Windows Phone 7 getting NoDo update in early Feb.Alex Wagner - Deputy Managing Editor, News Desk
+Rumor: Windows Phone 7 getting NoDo update in early Feb.Alex Wagner - Editorial Director of News and Content

 We've heard about a couple of different upcoming Windows Phone 7 updates in the past, but today more details about two of the upgrades may have leaked out.
 According to Paul Thurrott of Windows Phone Secrets, Microsoft is planning to launch the first update, codenamed "NoDo," as soon as next week, meaning it could be pushed out by the carriers by early February.
 The name, which is said to be short for "No Donuts," is apparently reference to Android 1.6 (Donut) and how Microsoft doesn't want to push out small upgrades like Google did.
 Thurrott says that NoDo will include the highly-anticipated cut/paste feature, support for CDMA location and more Qualcomm chipsets, and an assortment of bug fixes.